scala-steward/sloth/README.md

 }
 ```

 A `Router` and a `RequestTransport` need one concrete higher-kinded type to work on.
-Here, you need to decide for a type that can hold both, a future and an observable.
-You can do this by defining an implicit conversion `ResultMapping`:
+Here, you need to decide for a type that can hold both, a Future and an Observable.
+You can then do this by defining an implicit conversion `ResultMapping` to e.g. Observable:
 ```scala
 implicit val futureToObservable: ResultMapping[Future, Observable] = new ResultMapping[Future, Observable] {
     def apply[T](result: Future[T]): Observable[T] = Observable.fromFuture(result)